 What makes a good fleece liner for guinea pigs?

-A good fleece liner should first and foremost absorb the urine quickly to remain dry on its surface.
+A good fleece liner should first and foremost absorb the urine quickly.
 This is critical to keep your guinea pigs dry.
 Cage liners should be able to go through several washing machine cycles without disintegrating, shrinking or clogging.
 The cherry on the cage is to have cage liners that are super comfortable to your guinea pigs when snuggling on them.

 Why are fleece liners the best option for my guinea pigs bedding?